 - 1. Limit development to low densities on soils characterized by seasonal high water table, hardpan, areas of significant ground water recharge, and steep slopes. - 2.
-In order to conserve the Town's water resources and minimize the cost of water supply and waste disposal systems, developments should be planned, designed, and operated to minimize water demand. - 3.
+In order to conserve the Town's water resources and minimize the cost of water supply and wastewater disposal systems, developments should be planned, designed, and operated to minimize water demand. - 3.
 Subdivisions shall have water supplies large enough to serve all the units within the subdivision, as well as to provide fire protection. - 4.
-Any new water supply or waste disposal system shall not deplete or contaminate any existing water supply systems. - 5.
-Areas characterized by unstable soils, i.e., muck, peats, clays or silts, shall not be planned for intensive development. - 6.
+Any new water supply or wastewater disposal system shall not deplete or contaminate any existing water supply systems.

+- 5. Areas characterized by unstable soils, i.e., muck, peats, clays, or silts, shall not be planned for intensive development. - 6.
 Lands within flood hazard areas shall be devoted to agricultural and open space uses.
-Where continuation of only agriculture and open space use is feasible, only those forms of development which do not restrict or divert the flow of water or endanger the health, safety and welfare of the public or riparian owners during periods of flooding shall be permitted.

-- 7. Within the floodway fringe, structures shall be allowed, provided they will not: - encroach on wetland areas both associated with the floodway fringe and those that do not occur within the floodway fringe; - significantly reduce the use of the land for agricultural production; - impair the potential use of aquifer recharge areas, identified in the proper way, for community water supply, recreational and fire-protection; - significantly reduce the recreational and scenic value of the floodway fringe or floodway. - 8.
-Corridors 75 feet wide on each side of permanent streams and lakes of 20 acres or more are valuable wildlife, recreation and aesthetic resources.
-These corridors are intended to protect the physical and scenic quality of the streams, lakes and ponds of Stratton to prevent damage from flash-flooding and localized storms and to preclude pollution of the waters.
+Where continuation of only agriculture and open space use is feasible, only those forms of development which do not restrict or divert the flow of water or endanger the health, safety and welfare of the public or riparian owners during periods of flooding shall be permitted. - 7.
+Within the flood fringe (the Special Flood Hazard Area outside the floodway; also known as the 100-year floodplain, the area that will be inundated by a flood event having a 1-percent chance of being equaled or exceeded in any given year), structures shall be allowed, provided they will not: - encroach on wetland areas both associated with the flood fringe and those that do not occur within the flood fringe; - significantly reduce the use of the land for agricultural production; - impair the potential use of aquifer recharge areas, identified in the proper way, for community water supply, recreation, and fire-protection; and - significantly reduce the recreational and scenic value of the floodway or floodway fringe. - 8.
+Corridors 50 feet wide on each side of perennial streams and lakes of 20 acres or more are valuable wildlife, recreation, and aesthetic resources.
+These corridors are intended to protect the physical and scenic quality of the streams, lakes, and ponds of Stratton to prevent damage from flash-flooding and localized storms and to preclude pollution of the waters.
 These corridors should be protected from development. - 9.
 Removal of vegetation along stream banks and shorelines of lakes and ponds should be minimized.
-Except in cases of hardship or special topography, principal buildings should be set back not less than 75 feet from the top of the bank. - 10.
-Deer wintering areas are crucial to the white-tailed deer population.
+Except in cases of hardship or special topography, principal buildings should be set back not less than 50 feet from the top of the bank. - 10.
+Deer yards are crucial to the white-tailed deer population in winter.
 These areas are used perennially by wintering deer and are characterized by softwood growth near young hardwoods and water on south-facing slopes.
-Deer wintering areas should be protected from any intensity of development that would harm this vital resource. - 11.
+Deer yards should be protected from any intensity of development that would harm this vital resource. - 11.
 Waterfowl habitat in Vermont is in limited supply and should be protected from harmful development. - 12.
 Stratton's streams are natural habitats of the eastern brook trout; therefore, these streams should be protected to maintain their viability. - 13.
 The current knowledge is that black bears range over most of the land in the Town of Stratton, except for where humans live or use the land continuously.
 Road crossings are an exception to this.
 There are two major crossings in the Town of Stratton.
-One is on Mountain Rd., between the Stratton Ski area and Sage Hill in Jamaica.
-The other crossing is at VT Rte.
-100 in the southeast section of Town.
+One is on Mountain Road, between the Stratton Mountain

+Resort area and Sage Hill in Jamaica.
+The other crossing is at Route 100 in the southeast section of Town.